amolabs/amoabci/README.md

 	manually.
 Check these variables before you proceed.
 * [golang/dep](https://golang.github.io/dep/docs/installation.html)

-If you want to run daemons in a container or execute some tests requiring docker, you need install the following:
+If you want to run daemons in a docker container or execute some tests requiring docker, you need install the following:
-* [docker](https://www.docker.com) (In Debian or Ubuntu, install docker.io)
+* [docker](https://www.docker.com) (In Debian or Ubuntu, install `docker.io`)
 * [docker-compose](https://www.docker.com)

 ### Install tendermint